Glossary

 Categories: General, Glossary

 Maximum heart rate (or pulse rate) [HRmax] is the fastest / quickest rate at which your heart can beat.
 In the normal situation maximum heart rate is achieved in response to exercise.
-The range of maximum heart rate in the general population is highly variable with young adults having values around 200.
-In general maximum heart rate decreases with age.
+It is influenced by various factors, including age, genetics, and overall fitness level.

-There are numerous formulae to estimate maximum heart rate, however due to the large population variation the only accurate way to make an assessment is via an exercise (cardiac) stress test to measure directly.
+Traditionally, the widely used formula for estimating maximum heart rate is “220 minus age,” which suggests that maximum heart rate declines with increasing age.
+However, this formula has limitations and may not be accurate for everyone.
+It provides a rough estimate, but individual variations can be significant.
+The only accurate way to make an assessment is via an exercise (cardiac) stress test to measure directly.
 These, particularly for people at the start of their fitness journey, should only be undertaken under medical supervision due to their inherent risks associated with inducing high heart rates.

 It has been observed that individuals of the same age, and similar training in the same sport, can have measured HRmax values 60 bpm apart, which strongly calls into question the application of estimation formulae.